Isle of Wight NHS Trust: History

-Melloney Poole, chair of Portsmouth Hospitals University NHS Trust, also chaired this trust from October 2020.
-There are plans for a single acute service across the island and Portsmouth.
+The trust formed a strategic partnership with Portsmouth Hospitals University NHS Trust in 2019, aimed at addressing the sustainability of certain small-scale acute services on the Isle of Wight and, as of June 2023, the two trusts share a chair and chief executive.

 In 2021, it was announced that the Ambulance Service will follow a new five year strategy that will see it having a closer working relationship and support from South Central Ambulance Service.

 Acute care

 In January 2018, the CCG proposed that Isle of Wight patients needing high risk and complex emergency and elective surgery should in future be treated in Portsmouth and Southampton.
 Some outpatient appointments could be conducted remotely.
 The trust has established an emergency care hub at the hospital where social workers have joined ambulance crews, mental health teams and district nurses are based together.
-A helipad was installed in May 2013 to permit rapid transfer to specialist care on the mainland when necessary.
 The social work service established in the A&E department has been held out as an example to follow, because it has significantly reduced the number of hospital admissions.

 It is using the South Central Ambulance Service's computer system for ambulance dispatches to improve the performance of the ambulance service on the island.

 The trust was one of the beneficiaries of Boris Johnson's announcement of capital funding for the NHS in August 2019, with an allocation of £48 million for redesign of acute services.

 Performance

 The trust ended the financial year 2015/16 with a deficit of £8.4M.
 In April 2017, it was put into special measures after a Care Quality Commission (CQC) inspection rated it inadequate, finding "unsafe" mental health services, widespread understaffing and a "subtle culture of bullying".
 Maggie Oldham, was appointed chief executive in May 2017, having performed the same role at Mid Staffordshire NHS Foundation Trust.

 It recorded 277 serious incidents in 2018 and 2019, compared to 143 in the previous two years.
 Delays in treatment accounted for 22%.
 This was after a new executive team in 2018 encouraged staff to report all incidents.

 In December 2019, it was the fourth worst performing trust in England against the four-hour A&E target, with only 48% of patients seen within four hours, and had the longest waits for emergency ambulances.

 In 2021, it performed best on all of the main quality and safety-related questions in the mental health section of the annual NHS Staff Survey.

-In September 2021, it was taken out of special measures (after four years).
+In September 2021 the trust was rated "good" following an inspection by the CQC and taken out of special measures after four years.

-CQC performance rating

-In its last inspection of the service in May 2019, the Care Quality Commission (CQC) gave the following ratings on a scale of outstanding (the service is performing exceptionally well), good (the service is performing well and meeting our expectations), requires improvement (the service isn't performing as well as it should) and inadequate (the service is performing badly):